DidierFR75/azasimul/Readme.md

 # Data importation

-## Summary Datas
+## Summary Data

-You can put the essential information of the project in an excel sheet with the name: **summary** The system will consider that the first column corresponds to the name of an expected field and the following column will correspond to the value of this field.
+To provide the essential information for your project, place it in an Excel sheet named **UseCase.xlsx**.
+This sheet should contain the summary metadata required for the project.
+The system will treat the first column of this sheet as specifying the name of an expected field, and the following column will correspond to the value of that field.

+The **UseCase.xlsx** sheet is critical for setting key project parameters, such as the simulation frequency parameter (year, semester, quarter, month, week, day).
+Ensure this sheet is properly formatted and accessible so the system can extract the necessary information for the project's proper functioning.

 ## Curves Datas